Multibit-Legacy/multibit-commons/README.md

     mvn clean install

 Later this will be available in a host repository (such as Maven Central) which will simplify the build process.

+## How to add new classes

+The general criteria for adding a class are as follows:

+* it must assist MultiBit operations directly
+* it must be shared by 2 or more projects
+* inclusion would simplify a project (e.g. remove need for external library etc)
+* it should not break/force refactoring of existing commons entries (downstream should safely update)

+Generally classes are marked as candidates for inclusion by being moved into an `org.multibit.commons.xyz` package within the consuming project (e.g. MultiBit HD or BritService).
+At the moment when a duplicate is required then they should be shared through the MultiBit Commons.

+## When to release

+The release cycle for MultiBit Commons should be fast.
+We want to avoid `develop-SNAPSHOT` dependencies on the commons wherever possible.

+Downstream projects should upgrade when it suits them and not be forced to through